Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Introduction

-Note that, from a Bayesian perspective, the objective function can be seen as the negative logarithm of a posterior distribution, with the minimizer corresponding to a Maximum \emph{A Posteriori} (MAP) estimate.
-Methods for uncertainty quantification by convex optimization have also been tailored recently, which enable assessing the degree of confidence in specific structures appearing in the MAP estimate~\citep{Repetti2018,Repetti2019,Abdulaziz2019b}.
-In this work we focus solely on image estimation.
+Note that, from a Bayesian perspective, the objective function can be seen as the negative logarithm of a posterior distribution, with the minimizer corresponding to the Maximum \emph{A Posteriori} (MAP) estimate.
+Methods for uncertainty quantification by convex optimization have also been recently designed to assess the degree of confidence in specific structures appearing in the MAP estimate~\citep{Repetti2018,Repetti2019,Abdulaziz2019b}.
+In this work, we focus solely on image estimation.

 Convex optimization offers intrinsically parallel algorithmic structures, such as proximal splitting methods~\citep{Combettes2011,Komodakis2015}.
-In such algorithmic structures, multi-term objective functions can be minimized, all terms being handled in parallel at each iteration.
-Each term is involved by application of its so-called proximal operator, which acts as a simple denoising operator (\emph{e.g.} a sparsity regularization term will induce a thresholding operator).
+In such algorithmic structures, multi-term objective functions can be minimized, with the different terms handled in parallel at each iteration.
+Each term is involved through its so-called proximal operator, which acts as a simple denoising operator (\emph{e.g.} a sparsity regularization term will induce a soft-thresholding operator).
 The algorithms of the SARA family are all powered by an advanced proximal splitting method known as the primal-dual forward-backward (PDFB) algorithm~\citep{Condat2013, Vu2013,Pesquet2014}.
-The splitting functionality of PDFB is utilized in these approaches to enable the decomposition of data into blocks and parallel processing of the block-specific data-fidelity terms of the objective function, which provides scalability to large data volumes.
-The SARA family however models the image as a single variable, and the computational and storage requirements induced by complex regularization terms can be prohibitive for very large image size, in particular for wide-band imaging.
+The splitting functionality of PDFB is utilized in these approaches to enable the decomposition of data into blocks and parallel processing of the block-specific data-fidelity terms of the objective function, allowing the algorithm to be parallelized over large data volumes.
+The SARA family however models the image as a single variable, and the computational and memory requirements induced by complex regularization terms can be prohibitive for very large image sizes, in particular for wide-band imaging.

-We address this bottleneck in the present work.
+{Focusing on intensity imaging,} we address this bottleneck in the present work.
 We propose to decompose the target image cube into regular, content-agnostic, spatially overlapping spatio-spectral facets, with which are associated facet-specific regularization terms in the objective function.
-We further exploit the splitting functionality of PDFB to enable parallel processing of the regularization terms and ultimately provide further scalability.
+We further exploit the splitting functionality of PDFB to enable parallel processing of the regularization terms.